 A carpet stretcher, also called a power stretcher, is an essential tool for installing wall-to-wall carpet.
-This is because carpet is not just laid onto the floor; it's actually stretched and hooked onto tack strips along the edges so the carpet backing is taut.
-This enables the carpet to lie flat without lumps, bumps and loose areas.
+This is because carpeting is not just laid onto the floor; it's actually stretched and hooked onto tack strips along the edges so the carpet backing is taut.
+This enables the carpet to lie flat without lumps, bumps, and loose areas.
 If you're considering tackling the job yourself, you'll have to rent or buy these essential tools and learn how to use them.
 Here are some of the most common questions DIYers have about the project.

 Is it Worth it to Buy a Carpet Stretcher?

-Most likely the answer is no, unless you're planning to go into the carpet business or you're up for installing carpet in an entire house and don't want the time pressure of a rental.
+Most likely the answer is no unless you're planning to go into the carpet business or you're up for installing carpet in an entire house and don't want the time pressure of a rental.
 Quality carpet stretchers are out of reach of most DIYs.
 Less expensive carpet stretchers will not perform as expected, leaving the carpet wrinkled and bumpy.